Marine insurance: General averages

 Average in marine insurance terms is "an equitable apportionment among all the interested parties of such an expense or loss".

 General average stands apart for marine insurance.
 In order for general average to be properly declared, 1) there must be an event which is beyond the shipowner's control, which imperils the entire adventure; 2) there must be a voluntary sacrifice, 3) there must be something saved.
 The voluntary sacrifice might be the jettison of certain cargo, the use of tugs, or salvors, or damage to the ship, be it, voluntary grounding, knowingly working the engines that will result in damages.
 General average requires all parties concerned in the maritime venture (hull/cargo/freight/bunkers) to contribute to make good the voluntary sacrifice.
 They share the expense in proportion to the 'value at risk" in the adventure.
 Particular average is the term applied to partial loss be it hull or cargo.

 Average – is the situation in which the insured has under-insured, i.e., insured an item for less than it is worth.
 Average will apply to reduce the claim amount payable.
 An average adjuster is a marine claims specialist responsible for adjusting and providing the general average statement.
-An Average Adjuster in North America is a 'member of the association of Average Adjusters' To insure the fairness of the adjustment a General Average adjuster is appointed by the shipowner and paid by the insurer.
+An Average Adjuster in North America is a 'member of the association of Average Adjusters' To ensure the fairness of the adjustment a General Average adjuster is appointed by the shipowner and paid by the insurer.